spectral-discord/knowledge-base/logseq/pages/TSON.md

 		  collapsed:: true
 			- Readable without sacrificing portability and manipulability - YAML is readable and backwards-compatible with JSON... which is supported pretty much everywhere now
 			- Compatible with existing tuning formats, yet extensible
-			- Pitch ratios can be defined via either numbers (ints/floats) or expressions, preserving support for JI notation as well as cents, via `2^(cents / 1200)`
+			- Pitch ratios can be defined via numbers or expressions, preserving support for JI notation as well as cents, via `2^(cents / 1200)`
 			- Unrecognized parameters won't break TSON interpretation, they'll just be ignored if not implemented
 			- Able to contain timbre/spectrum data, multiple tunings and timbres per file, plus tuning-timbre pairings and sets
 			- *Planned*: Instrument data (e.g. key layouts) and further timbre data structures (dynamic/reactive timbres, waveforms, and more)
 		- Also, TSON is intended to be a focal point for an set of useful microtonal software... collapsed:: true
-			- *Coming Soon!*: [[TSONify]] - open-source packages/libraries for multiple languages with useful features for working with TSON data (and hopefully aiding its adoption) collapsed:: true
+			- *Coming Soon!*: [[TSONify]] - open-source packages/libraries for multiple languages with useful features for manipulating TSON data and supporting TSON in audio software collapsed:: true
 				- Conversion between TSON and existing microtonal formats
 				- TSON data validation